jdw1996/jdw1996.github.io/_src/2023-01-22-things-to-eat-see-and-do.md

 #### Tobago

 - _Crusty Crab_: I wasn't too fond of crab and dumplings, which Tobago is famous for, but their stew chicken, steamed fish, ground provisions, and beans were all delicious.

+## South America

+### Brazil

+#### Rio de Janeiro (December 2023)

+- Eat
+  - _Churrascaria Palace_: Really excellent Brazilian barbeque near Copacabana Beach.
+They just keep bringing different meats, but the salad bar is full of delicious dishes as well.
+- See
+  - _Catedral Metropolitana de São Sebastião_: This cathedral was like nothing I'd seen before.
+The outside is hideous, but the inside is an awe-inspiring surprise.

+### Chile

+#### San Pedro de Atacama (December 2023)

+- Eat
+  - _Ckunza Tilar_: We didn't have any bad meals in San Pedro, but Ckunza Tilar was the best value.
+Their preset lunch menu was great (including the falafel!) and they serve dinner as well.
+  - Many restaurants serve the local specialty _pil pil_, in which chicken or seafood are served in a spicy, creamy garlic sauce with crispy potatoes.
+- See
+  - _Valle de la Luna_: I think this is where we had the most incredible views of our honeymoon.
+Be sure to take a tour; it's not very far from San Pedro.
+There's a great lookout point to watch the sunset from.
+- Do
+  - _Lagunas Escondidas_: The hidden lagoons are saltier than the Dead Sea, so you float right on top, in the middle of the desert, with a view of the Andes in the distance.
+Swimming there was like something from a dream.

+#### Santiago (December 2023)

+- Eat
+  - _Chipe Libre_: The menu has both Peruvian and Chilean food, and everything we ate there was good.
+They're known for the many varieties of pisco that they serve.
+- See
+  - _Catedral Metropolitano de Santiago de Chile_: Situated on Plaza de Armas, the cathedral is huge and beautiful.
+- Do
+  - _San Cristóbal Hill_: Take the cable car to the top of the hill for an amazing view of the city.

+### Colombia

+#### Bogotá (August 2023)

+- Eat
+  - _Azúl Restaurante_: At lunchtime, this place is full of locals enjoying the preset menu.
+We would each get a drink, soup, meat, rice, plantains, and a side of beans or pasta for COP 12 000.
+  - _Restaurante Balcones de la Candelaria_: It's a little bit tourist-y, but the hearty soup and giant tamale were excellent.
+- See
+  - _Botero Museum_: I didn't really appreciate Botero's work until seeing so much of it in Colombia.
+This museum is free and shows you Botero's influences and growth as an artist.
+- Do
+  - _Monserrate_: Take the cable car up Monserrate for the best view of Bogotá.
+The city itself is at high altitude, but going up Monserrate makes it even more noticeable.
+- Don't
+  - _Casa Museo Quinta de Bolívar_: Don't bother visiting this reconstruction of a house Simón Bolívar lived in.
+There's not much to see.

+#### Medellín (August 2023)

+- Eat
+  - I can't give a specific location, but we drank _guarapo_ from a stand on the street and it was fantastic.
+It's a drink made by juicing sugar cane and limes together.
+- See
+  - _Centro Comercial Palacio Nacional_: The former palace of justice is now a shopping mall, but it retains its opulent interior.
+- Do
+  - Take a ride on one of the cable cars that form part of the city's public transportation network.
+They're designed to help people commute from the mountainous suburbs, but they also give a great view.
+  - _Guatapé_: Take a day trip to see the rock of Guatapé and climb the stairs to the peak.
+Tours also stop in the town of Guatapé, the most colourful in the Americas, where each building is required by law to feature either bright colours or a mural.

+### Perú

+#### Lima (January 2023)

+- _Barra Maretazo_: We found this place near our hotel, open on New Year's Day.
+It is tourist-y but the traditional Peruvian food is well-executed.
+- Most restaurants serve _chicha morada_, a sweet purple corn juice.
+You wouldn't know from the taste that it's made of corn and it's really delicious.

 ## Europe